 We have a positive, caring ethos where bullying is regarded as unacceptable so that a safe and secure environment is created where everyone can work, play and express themselves, free from the fear of being bullied.
-Whole school initiatives (staff training, celebration assemblies etc.) and proactive teaching strategies (PHSE lessons, P4C lessons, circle time etc.) will be used throughout the school to reduce the opportunities for bullying to occur.
+Whole school initiatives (staff training, celebration assemblies etc.) and proactive teaching strategies (PHSE curriculum, circle time, Values Education etc) will be used throughout the school to reduce the opportunities for bullying to occur.